aspose-cells-cloud/Aspose.Cells-Products/cells/en/php/saveas/xlt-to-sql/_index.md

 ---
-title: Save XLT as SQL API for PHP
+title: Save XLT as SQL using PHP
-description: Using Aspose.Cells Cloud SDK for PHP to save XLT format file as SQL format file.
+description: Utilizing Aspose.Cells Cloud SDK for PHP to save XLT format file as SQL format file.
-url: /php/saveas/xlt-to-sql/

 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true" >}}
-{{< blocks/products/cells/cells-cloud-upper-banner h1="PHP API to save XLT as SQL" h2="PHP library to save XLT as SQL" p="Use Cells SaveAs REST API to create customized spreadsheet workflows in PHP.
+{{< blocks/products/cells/cells-cloud-upper-banner h1="Save XLT as SQL" h2="PHP library for saving XLT as SQL" p="Use SaveAs API of Cells Cloud to create customized spreadsheet workflows in PHP.
 This is a professional solution to save XLT as SQL and other document formats online using PHP." urlsection="saveas/xlt-to-sql/" >}}
 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/cells/cells-cloud-section isGrey="true"  title="Save a XLT file as SQL in PHP" >}}